How To Safely Shave Your Anus Hair

 Instead, we offer a simple solution.
 Shower after you shave.
 As long as you keep your razor clean and have good basic hygiene, you aren’t increasing any risk of infection.
 More importantly, if you do have a mishap, you have the opportunity to properly scrub and treat the cut.
 It’s basic first aid, and we have faith you can handle it.
 Although, we might need to start researching specialty anus band aids.

 In all seriousness, it’s simple.
 Use an antiseptic on your blade after every anal shave and clean yourself properly in the shower.
-That’s enough to get rid of the risk of infection.
+That’s enough to reduce the risk of infection.

 The other half of this equation is predictable: don’t cut your anus in the first place.
 That, of course, boils down to technique.
 This is why a lot of you are here, so we’re going to get into it.